bonny/WordPress-Simple-History/readme.txt

 - Log when Personal Data is erased by an admin.
 - Dropins has support for namespace `SimpleHistory\Dropins` and the WP Cli dropin is using it so far and soon all dropins will move to this namespace.
 - Add filter `simple_history/core_loggers` to modify the list of built in (core) loggers.
+- Add filter `simple_history/dropins_to_instantiate` to modify the list of built in dropins to instantiate.

 **Changed**